arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/led-matrix/led-matrix.md

 ---
-title: 'Using the Arduino UNO R4 WiFi LED matrix.
+title: 'Using the Arduino UNO R4 WiFi LED matrix.'
 description: 'Get off the ground with the Arduino UNO R4 WiFi's built in LED matrix.
 Learn the different techniques for controlling it, create animations, graphics or even games.'
 tags:
   - Guide